 - Lemon juice: It brightens up the salad.
 Add lemon zest for more brightness.
 Lime juice is a good substitute.
 You can also use red wine vinegar or white wine vinegar if that's what you have.

-Step 1: Prep the veggies.
-Thinly slice the cucumber and onions.
+Step 1: Prep the vegetables.
+Slice the cucumber and onion into thin, even pieces.

-Step 2: Make the dressing: In a medium bowl, whisk together the Greek yogurt, garlic powder (or finely chopped fresh garlic), lemon juice, salt, pepper, and dill.
-Mix well until smooth.
+Step 2: Make the dressing: In a medium bowl, add Greek yogurt, garlic powder (or finely chopped fresh garlic), lemon juice, salt, pepper, and dill.
+Whisk everything together until the mixture becomes smooth and creamy.

 Step 3: Add the sliced cucumbers and onions to the bowl with the dressing.
-Gently mix until everything is well coated.
-Taste and adjust the seasoning if needed.
+Toss gently until everything is evenly coated.
+Taste and adjust salt, pepper, or lemon if needed.

-Step 4: Sprinkle fresh dill on top.
-This salad tastes best when served fresh, immediately after mixing.
-The cucumbers stay crisp, and the yogurt remains nice and creamy.
+Step 4: Sprinkle fresh dill on top before serving.
+It’s best enjoyed right away after mixing, so the cucumbers stay crunchy and the yogurt dressing stays smooth and creamy.

 - Thinly slicing the cucumber is important for getting the best texture.
 It blends beautifully with the creamy Greek yogurt.